 Ski Jumping Canada (SJC) supports these aims when nominating athletes to Sport Canada for this funding stream.
-For the 2022-23 year, SJC is targeting the following athletes who are:
+For the 2024-2025 year, SJC is targeting the following athletes who are:

-- performing at a high level and who have potential to do well at the 2023 World Championships for senior funding, and - next generation athletes with potential to do well at the 2026 or 2030 Olympic Winter Games and beyond, with development level funding.
+- performing at a high level and who have potential to do well at the 2025 World Championships and the 2026 Olympic Winter Games, for senior funding, and - next generation athletes with potential to do well at the 2030 Olympic Winter Games and beyond, with development level funding.

 The Athlete Assistance Program is part of the total program of support that SJC gives its athletes with the goal of enabling them to reach their highest potential throughout their athletic career and beyond.
-As a result of the continued COVID pandemic there have been no significant changes to the carding criteria for this year; specifically, sections 4.2.1, 4.3.3, and 4.5 (Competition Schedule Disruption) that were introduced in the 2021/22 season and will be retained.

-Athletes approved by Sport Canada for the AAP may be eligible for a living and training allowance, tuition support, deferred tuition support, and special needs assistance.
+Athletes approved by Sport Canada for the AAP may be eligible for a living and training allowance, tuition support, deferred tuition support, and supplementary AAP support.
 Athletes funded by AAP receive a monthly financial compensation as follows:

 Card Type Monthly Compensation Annual Value

 Senior International Card (SR1/SR2) \$1,765 \$21,180

 Senior National Card (SR) \$1,765 \$21,180

-1st Year Senior National Card (C1) \$1,060 \$12,720

 Development Card (D) \$1,060 \$12,720

-Further information on the Sport Canada AAP can be obtained through the Sport Canada website HERE.
+Further information on the Sport Canada AAP can be obtained through the Sport Canada website <a href="https://doi.org/10.2016/j.jep.10.2016/j.